The Bristol Bombay.

 Armstrong Whitworth AW23 (left) and Handley Page HP51 (right) - The competitors to the Bristol 130.

-To modern eyes, the AW23, with its retracting undercarriage, looks the most "modern" design.
+The AW23, with its retracting undercarriage, looks the most "modern" design.
 Yet both it and the HP51 were structurally much more conservative than the Bristol 130.
-Both had substantial parts of the wings and most of their fuselages covered in fabric, whereas the Bristol 130 was the true "modern" aircraft, with both the wings and fuselage made from metal with only the control surfaces being fabric-covered (although the prototype had fabric-covered tailplane and rudders).
+Both had substantial parts of the wings and most of their fuselages covered in fabric, whereas the Bristol 130 was the true modern aircraft, with both the wings and fuselage made from metal with only the control surfaces being fabric-covered (although the prototype had fabric-covered tailplane and rudders).

 All three prototypes built for C26/31 first flew in 1935, the HP51 in May, both the AW23 and Bristol 130 in June.
 It seems the HP51 was never put forward to the Air Ministry for evaluation for the C26/31 contract, but instead was modified to serve as the trials aircraft for the later HP 54 Harrow design.
 The Harrow was a stop-gap medium bomber for the quick re-equipment of Bomber Command to face the growing threat from Germany and the Air Ministry wrote Specification B29/35 around the Harrow to cover its adoption.
 The AW23 had a serious disadvantage in using a pair of AW Tiger engines, an engine with a history of unreliability that blighted its use in such aircraft as early Whitley bombers, the Blackburn Shark and Armstrong Whitworth Ensign.
 Engine unrelability delayed the testing of the AW52 and it ended up being rejected, although it had given Armstrong Whitworth valuable data for the development of the Whitley bomber and was to go on to help with experiments that developed the idea of air-to-air refuelling.